Menorca in 2 Days: everything you need to know

 Book a catamaran excursion in Menorca

-Relaxing in turquoise coves
+Relax in the turquoise coves

-Say goodbye to the trip in Fornells
+Say goodbye to your trip in Fornells

 Lobster stew| ©Eugene Peretz